 Grand Opening & Visiting the Museum of the American Revolution

-The museum will celebrate its grand opening on Wednesday, April 19th with no less than Vice President Joe Biden and journalist Cokie Roberts scheduled to speak.
+The museum will celebrate its grand opening on Wednesday, April 19th.
+No less than Vice President Joe Biden and journalist Cokie Roberts scheduled to speak.
 By all accounts, it will be quite a celebration.

 Don’t worry if you can’t make the museum for the grand opening.
 The museum is open daily from 10 am to 5 pm, with longer hours for the summer.
 Visitors do need timed tickets but they are good for two consecutive days.